PatrickSolberg/PickUpExtender-fabric/README.md

 # PickUp Extender

-A Fabric mod for Minecraft that extends the pickup range for items in the world with configurable distance.
+A Fabric mod for Minecraft that extends the pickup range for items in the world with configurable distance and convenient hotkeys.

 ## Features

 - **Extended Pickup Range**: Pick up items from a greater distance than vanilla Minecraft
 - **Configurable Distance**: Adjust the pickup range from 1 to 20 blocks
 - **Toggle On/Off**: Enable or disable the extended pickup range
+- **Hotkeys**: Quick access to toggle and adjust settings in-game
-- **Simple Configuration**: Easy configuration through JSON file
+- **ModMenu Integration**: Easy configuration through ModMenu interface
+- **Enhanced Tooltips**: Clear explanations of settings and vanilla comparisons
+- **In-Game Feedback**: Chat messages confirm your changes

 ## Configuration

+### In-Game Configuration (Recommended)

+1. Install ModMenu alongside this mod
+2. Open the ModMenu interface in-game
+3. Find "PickUp Extender" in the mod list
+4. Click the configuration button to open the settings

+### Hotkeys

+- **P**: Toggle PickUp Extender on/off
+- **[**: Decrease pickup range
+- **]**: Increase pickup range

+You can customize these keybindings in Minecraft's Controls menu under "PickUp Extender".

+### Manual Configuration

-The mod is configured by editing the JSON configuration file directly.
+You can also edit the configuration file directly:

-### Configuration File Location

-The configuration file is located at:
 - Windows: `%APPDATA%/.minecraft/config/pickupextender.json`
 - macOS: `~/Library/Application Support/minecraft/config/pickupextender.json`
 - Linux: `~/.minecraft/config/pickupextender.json`